Qile0317/KmerGMA.jl/docs/src/index.md

     The package is in a very preliminary stage and can be heavily optimized.
 For potential developers, a pre-print of the main kmer-based algorithm will be available very soon.

 ## Package Features
-- Find approximate matches from a gene fammily (such as V(D)J genes) in a genome of a set of (or 1) reference sequence in linear time.
+- Homology searching of 1 query sequence or a collection of queries to a local database(s)
-- Find exact matches in a genome from a query sequence(s)
+- Find exact gene matches in a genome from a query sequence
 - Utilities for kmer-tricks

 ## Installation